FAQs: Wye Elementary School Replacement

 Why do we need another elementary school in the area?
 Doesn’t the new elementary school being built in Davidson Creek have enough room for all elementary-aged students in the area?

-- The northeast quadrant is the fastest growing area in terms of population – there are many young families moving into the area, resulting in the need for a large number of elementary-level spots.
+The northeast quadrant—where Davidson Creek Elementary is located—is also the fastest growing area in terms of population.
+There are many young families moving into the area, resulting in the need for a large number of elementary-level spots.
 We anticipate that this trend will continue over the next five to ten years.

 Why couldn’t the replacement school be built closer to the site of the current school?